xyleth/thebesDocs/content/characterCreation/morph.markdown

 Some morphs are strong.
 Some are fast, some are smart.
 Some morphs are looked down upon and grant the `+stigmatized` tag.
 Others are so unearthly in their beauty and perfection that you get bonuses to all social interaction.
 Your [Background](https://htmltomd.com/wikis/background) determines which morph you may start play with.

 When procuring a new morph the list of available morphs may change at MC discretion based on circumstances.
-A [Procure]() roll must be made: on 10+ you get the Morph and common mods.
-On 7-9 you either get the Morph and common mods but lose one rep/resource point permanently or get just the Morph with its basic mods.
+A [Procure]() roll must be made: on 10+ you get the Morph with its included mods plus 4 additional mods.
+On 7-9 you either get the Morph and as before but lose one rep/resource point permanently or get just the Morph with its basic mods.
 On a miss you either get the Morph with basic mods and two negative tags (One MC choice, one player choice) or you get a common morph of your choice with basic mods.

 Most morphs also have a number of [Tags](https://htmltomd.com/wikis/tags).
 These tags are generally narrative, but some have game-mechanical application.
 See the list of [Tags](https://htmltomd.com/wikis/tags) for more details.